mcschroeder/panini/benchmarks/oopsla25/README.md

     > The `methods/*/results_paper/` folders contain archived versions of the inferred grammars from our evaluation run.
 The results in our paper are based on these.

 2) Go into the `accuracy/` subdirectory and follow the instructions in `README.md` to compute precision and recall of all grammars in all `methods/*/results/` folders.
 This will produce an `accuracy/results/` folder containing the final results per individual subject and method as well as aggregated by subject category.
-This will take about TBD hours.
+This will take about 15-30 minutes.

     > The `accuracy/results_paper/` folder contains archived versions of the final results as they appear in our paper.